About

 FoodyBuddy is a gamified restaurant menu app to motivate healthy eating behaviour.
 Along with another team member, I planned and conducted iterative research to inform our design decisions of the persuasive app.

 As part of the HCI course at Dalhousie University, our team of 5 was tasked to analyze existing smartphone calendar applications for design improvements.
-We started with explorative research followed by competitive analysis.
-Later we conducted a usability study on two apps (Within-Study design), surveyed and conducted contextual interviews with the users to gain insights.
-We analyzed the data and designed paper prototypes according to the results of data analysis.
-Due to the Covid-19 pandemic, we switched to remote research in the middle of the project.
+Due to the Covid-19 pandemic, we had to switch to remote research in the middle of the project.

-I designed a Persuasive Game to motivate healthy oral behaviour according to the Persuasive System Design framework.
-I brainstormed and reviewed other works to come up with a novel and interesting design.
-This was part of a research-based design assignment that I thought would be portfolio-worthy.
+I designed a Persuasive Game according to the Persuasive System Design framework to motivate healthy oral behaviour.
+I brainstormed and reviewed other works to come up with a novel, interesting and a playful design.

 Research Interests

 I am an avid HCI researcher and, my interests lie in the area of Persuasive Games.
-I believe that every decision made has an impact on the user.
-I prefer the mixed-methods approach because this allows me to back up the Quantitative results with Qualitative data.
+I believe that even a minor decision on a product might have an impact on the user.
+I prefer a mixed-methods approach as this helps to back up the Quantitative results with Qualitative data.

 Research Methods